pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 string data (when creating pandas objects, such as in constructors or IO functions).

-The existing `future.infer_string` option can be used to opt-in to the future default behaviour:
+In pandas 2.2, the existing `future.infer_string` option can be used to opt-in to the future default behaviour:

 ```python